RunestoneInteractive/thinkcspy/_sources/Lists/ListsareMutable.rst

     License".

 .. qnum::
-   :prefix: list-8-
+   :prefix: list-3-
    :start: 1

+.. index:: mutable, list, item assignment

 Lists are Mutable
 -----------------

 Unlike strings, lists are **mutable**.
 This means we can change an item in a list by accessing it directly as part of the assignment statement.
 Using the indexing operator (square brackets) on the left side of an assignment, we can update one of the list items.

 .. activecode:: ch09_7